 Chief Executive Officer

-Susan Wells has both front line and leadership experience in adult mental health, children’s mental health, couple and family therapy, domestic violence, and adult and youth justice.
+Susan Somogyi Wells has both front line and leadership experience in adult mental health, children’s mental health, couple and family therapy, gender-based violence, and justice services.
 She has extensive experience working within Employee Assistance Programs, both as a therapist and workplace consultant.
-In the past 20 years, Susan worked in various roles at a multi-service not-for-profit agency, Haldimand-Norfolk REACH, most recently as Director of Child, Family and Adult Intervention Services.
+In the past 20 years, Susan worked in various roles at a large multi-service not-for-profit agency, most recently as Director of Clinical Services.